 All in all, Genius is a win for travellers and the OTA.
 Unfortunately, it is the lowly rated accommodation providers and the margins of accommodation providers in general, that will take a hit.

-Hunter Murray is a Loyalty Account Executive at Loyalty & Reward Co, Australia’s leading loyalty consulting agency.
-He has worked in several roles across the financial services, strategy consulting, and customer service industries.
-As a Loyalty Account Executive, Hunter applies his skills across all aspects of the business, including loyalty program design, member engagement and client management, and underpins the implementation and operation across a range of B2C and B2B projects.
+Hunter has worked in several roles across the financial services, strategy consulting, and customer service industries.
+As a Program Manager, Hunter applies his skills across all aspects of the business, including loyalty program design, member engagement, client management, and underpins the implementation and operation across a range of B2C and B2B projects.

 Let’s connect on LinkedIn!